Removing or defacing campaign signs is unlawful and a misdemeanor offense.

 Campaign vandalism occasionally crops up in local political races in Mountain View, including the destruction of a campaign sign supporting former Councilwoman Pat Showalter in 2014 and, in 2018, the late community activist Job Lopez pleaded guilty to misdemeanor charges of spray-painting a campaign sign for former Councilman John Inks.

 But with the Democratic primary heating up and no council race until November, the attention has turned to national races.

-Buttigieg was the leading candidate in Iowa and exceeded expectations based on previous polling results, carrying 26.2% of the vote and winning 13 delegates.
+Buttigieg was the leading candidate in Iowa and exceeded expectations, carrying 26.2% of the vote and winning 13 delegates.
 He trailed closely behind Sanders in New Hampshire, winning 24.4% of the vote and receiving nine of the state's 24 delegates.
-Murdoch said he believes voters are attracted to Buttigieg's "reasoned policies" and demeanor, and has a strong chance of winning the popular vote in a general election.
+Murdoch said he believes voters are attracted to Buttigieg's "reasoned policies" and demeanor, and that Buttigieg has a strong chance of winning the popular vote in a general election.